vsao/SKILL/Pcell/README.md

 <img title="User Handle" src="images/user_handle.png" width="500" length="500">

 ## Aligning the ROD Polygon and Rectangle
 An important feature of ROD is the ability to specify the position of one named object in relation to another named object.
 This is called relative alignment.
 Usually, we align objects by specifying a point handle on each object.
 We can also specify the distance between the two objects in the direction of the X axis, the Y axis, or both.
 The alignment between two objects is preserved when you manipulate either object and when we save and close the layout cellview.
 In this section, we align the polygon and rectangle.
-The reference object is the rectangle and the reference handle is centerRIght.
+The reference object is the rectangle and the reference handle is centerRight.
 The align object is the polygon and the align handle is topCenter.
 Remember, topCenter is the user handle we just created.
 In the CIW, type
 ```
 rodAlign(